-Section 6 Disclosure of Student Information to Military Recruiters & Colleges telephone listings. parents and secondary students have the right to request that the school not provide this information (i.e., not provide the student's name, address, and telephone listing) to military recruiters or institutions of higher education, without their prior written consent.
+Section 6 Disclosure of Student Information to Military Recruiters & Colleges

+The No Child Left Behind Act of 2001 requires the District to provide military recruiters and institutions of higher education access to secondary school students' names, addresses, and telephone listings. parents and secondary students have the right to request that the school not provide this information (i.e., not provide the student's name, address, and telephone listing) to military recruiters or institutions of higher education, without their prior written consent.
 Employees are expected to follow these requirements.